Illuminati (game): Reception

 In Space Gamer No. 68, Dave Nalle thought that the two expansions sets "are excellent but high-priced expansions to a good and popular game.
 Before buying them and shelling out [the cash], you will probably want to pause to consider how much you will be using them, and as long as you play fairly frequently, the price may be worth the use you'll get."
 Several issues later, Kevin Ross gave the Illuminati Expansion Set 3 a positive review, saying, "If you want some great new wrinkles for your Illuminati game, you definitely need this supplement.
 The rules make for a longer but much more enjoyable game.
 And don't let the lack of a Pocket Box or the thinness of the package fool you.
 There's a lot here for [the price]."

+In Issue 3 of the French games magazine Jeux & Stratégie, Pierre Grumberg commented, "Funny, simple, and full of strategic and diplomatic twists and turns, Illuminati is a thrilling struggle.
+To win, you'll need to strike a delicate balance between all-out attacks (which weaken your position) and carefully reinforcing your network."
+Grumberg's only complaint was "the tokens: They're rather ugly and hard to read."
+But otherwise, Grumberg liked the game, giving it a rating of 4 out of 5 and concluding, "Luck plays just enough of a role to spice up the game, which never drags on.
+Calculations during attacks are the only 'tedious' part of the game."

 In 2007, almost 25 years after its original publication, Illuminati was chosen for inclusion in the book Hobby Games: The 100 Best.
 Scott Haring wrote that Illuminati is "too much fun and has too much replay value to fade away on its own.
 Indeed, 25 years after its initial release, Illuminati is still immensely popular, having spawned multiple editions, three expansion sets, Steve Jackson Games' corporate logo, a spinoff collectible card game that is still the single biggest-selling product line in SJ Games history, and — my favorite — a complete set of color-coded pins that identified Illuminati members and their specialty."